 Distance, baby.
 Lower spin rates, higher launch – to maximize distance and probably a 3-wood lower on the loft scale.
-Most 3-woods on the current market can be adjusted, some such as the Mizuno GT 180 can be dialed down to 13 degrees, which is really only 2.5 degrees weaker than many of the most popular drivers out there.
+Most 3-woods on the current market can be adjusted, some can be dialed down to 13 degrees, which is really only 2.5 degrees weaker than many of the most popular drivers out there.

 If you’re not keen on staring down at a 460 cc driver clubhead that’s roughly the same size as half a small cantaloupe, then by all means find a ‘hot’ 3-wood.
 They’re out there.